david-randoll/ICSI-499---Algorithmn-animation/README.md

 # <a name="Contribution"/>Contribution

-This application was created by our HardWorking Team of 4
+This application was created by the hard work of our team:

-Ahmad
+* Ahmad

-David
+* David

-Kyler
+* Kyler

-Noah
+* Noah

 # <a name="Citation"/>Citations